modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 If you don't know the exact name you are looking for, type a word surrounded by quotes to see in which docstrings it pops up.

+If the help mode does not solve your problem, you can also dig into the standard library [InteractiveUtils.jl](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/) for more powerful search capabilities.

 ### Package mode (`]`)

 By pressing `]` you access [Pkg.jl](https://github.com/JuliaLang/Pkg.jl), Julia's integrated package manager, whose [documentation](https://pkgdocs.julialang.org/v1/getting-started/) is an absolute must-read.